Exceptional surgeries on alternating knots: Reducing the number of augmented links and components

 These symmetries are good enough to reduce the number of sequences in the list and are easy to implement.
 We implement the above procedure as \texttt{twistLink6.py} and by running it, we get a list with 185 links.

 Next we consider the graph $G_7$ (Figure \ref{fig.7twist}).

 We will use the following symmetries.
 Here each element should be in $\{0,1,2,3\}$ and hence when we add $2$, it will be modulo 4.
-Note that the symmetries we used here are horizontal and vertical bilateral symmetries, see Figure \ref{fig.7twist_sym}.
+Note that the symmetries we used here are the vertical bilateral symmetry and a $\pi$-rotation, see Figure \ref{fig.7twist_sym}.

-\begin{itemize} \item $a_0a_1a_2a_3a_4a_5a_6 \mapsto a_6(a_2+2)a_3(a_5+2)(a_4+2)a_0$, \item $a_0a_1a_2a_3a_4a_5a_6 \mapsto a_6(a_2 + 2)(a_1 + 2)a_3(a_5 + 2)(a_4 + 2)a_0$.
+\begin{itemize} \item $a_0a_1a_2a_3a_4a_5a_6 \mapsto a_6(a_2+2)(a_1+2)a_3(a_5+2)(a_4+2)a_0$, \item $a_0a_1a_2a_3a_4a_5a_6 \mapsto a_6(a_4 + 2)(a_5 + 2)a_3(a_1 + 2)(a_2 + 2)a_0$.

 \end{itemize}